DantalianZor/NightCache/README.md

 ## NightCache - fast Update optimization System for Unity

-Auto-Install void Update() optimization fast system by Night Train Code (UniTask Attached from https://github.com/Cysharp/UniTask)
+Auto-Install void Update() optimization fast system by Night Train Code

 The system caches all components, that need an void Update() into one list, then a single void Update() calls them all from the list